javacodingskills/SpringBatch/README.md

 # SpringBatch
-All the spring batch related code base available here
+All the spring batch related code base available here.